 Grandparents in every state in the country have rights, in some circumstances, to be given custody of their grandchildren or to be awarded court-mandated visitation with their grandchildren.
 Grandparents' rights do not come from the Constitution, nor did they exist traditionally.
 Recognition of grandparents' rights by state legislatures is a fairly recent trend, and most of the statutes granting these rights have been in effect for less than 40 years.

 This article provides a brief overview of grandparents' rights regarding visitation and custody of their grandchildren.

 Basics of Grandparent Visitation Rights

-The basic premise of allowing grandparents visitation rights is that a child needs grandparents, and other family members, in their lives in order to grow up to be healthy adults.
-Grandparent visitation laws often expand visitation rights to other family members, as well, including siblings.
-When this is the case, it may be called "third party visitation rights" or "nonparent visitation rights."
+The basic premise of allowing grandparents visitation rights is that a child needs grandparents, and other family members, in their lives in order to grow up to be a healthy adult.
+Grandparent visitation laws often expand visitation rights to other family members as well, including siblings.
+When this is the case, it may be called "third-party visitation rights" or "nonparent visitation rights."

 Applying for Grandparent Visitation Rights